ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 1. `:executable` - Command line executable (required).

-    If an executable contains a space (e.g. `Code Cruncher`), and the shell executing the command line generated from the tool definition needs the name quoted, add escaped quotes in the YAML:
+    Note: If an executable contains a space (e.g. `Code Cruncher`), and the shell executing the command line generated from the tool definition needs the name quoted, add escaped quotes in the YAML:

     ```yaml
     :tools: